Kredarius/SmokingHotCalculator/README.md

 <smoking-hot-calculator cost=""/>

-Attribute sets the initial cost of pack
+Attribute "cost" sets the initial cost of pack